How to Buy Bitcoin in Canada

 A guide on how to buy bitcoin in Canada with Netcoins

-The short (most common) answer to how to buy bitcoin in Canada is: find a crypto exchange, brokerage or platform like Netcoins, create an account, fund it, and start trading.
-Read on to learn more about the first cryptocurrency ever created, and for more details on how to buy bitcoin and other frequently asked questions that come up in the process.
+The short answer to how to buy bitcoin in Canada is: find a crypto exchange, brokerage or crypto trading platform like Netcoins, create an account, fund it, and start trading to buy bitcoin.

 “Bitcoin is the oldest and most popular cryptocurrency.
 It is often compared to gold.”